Bruce Rader

+and was later named Executive Director of the Virginia Sports Hall of Fame.

+He also continues to serve as an officer and board member of Priority Automotive Charities.

 Early life and career

-Born Bruce Reed Rader at George Washington University Hospital in the Georgetown section of Washington, D.C.,the son of Audrey and Orth Rader.
-He grew up in the Randolph Hills area of Rockville, Maryland and attended Rocking Horse Road Elementary School, Randolph Junior High School, and graduated from Wheaton High School in Wheaton, Maryland.
-His first broadcasting job came when he was hired by the late Pierre Eaton, the owner, and general manager of his hometown radio station, WINX Radio, in Rockville.
-There he hosted a high school sports show and did play-by-play for local high school football games on WINX, and did a weekly college basketball show highlighting the University of Maryland basketball team known as "Terrapin Talk".
-During some of these games, he was joined by the University of Maryland basketball All-American Len Elmore who after a successful career in the NBA became a college basketball broadcaster for CBS Sports and ESPN.
+Rader was born at George Washington University Hospital in the Georgetown section of Washington, D.C., to Audrey and Orth Rader.
+He was raised in the Randolph Hills neighborhood of Rockville, Maryland, where he attended Rocking Horse Road Elementary School and Randolph Junior High School.
+He graduated from Wheaton High School.

+He began his broadcasting career in radio when he was hired by Pierre Eaton, the owner and general manager of hometown station WINX Radio in Rockville.
+At WINX, Rader hosted a high school sports program, provided play-by-play coverage of local high school football games, and hosted a weekly college basketball program, Terrapin Talk, focusing on the University of Maryland men’s basketball team.

+During some broadcasts, he was joined by University of Maryland All-American Len Elmore, who later played in the NBA and became a college basketball analyst for CBS Sports and ESPN.

 Television career

-In 1974 Rader began his television career working in the newsroom at WMAL-TV (ABC) during the final days of Watergate and the resignation of President Richard Nixon.
-He was a spotter for the Washington Redskins play-by-play announcers Mal Campbell and Len Hathaway and produced the Coach George Allen post-game show and the Chris Hanburger locker room show in 1974 and briefly worked for WMAL-TV Sports Director Steve Bassett before moving to Norfolk.
+Rader began his television career in 1974 in the newsroom at WMAL-TV (ABC) in Washington, D.C., during the final days of the Watergate scandal and the resignation of President Richard Nixon.
+That same year, he worked as a spotter for Washington Redskins play-by-play announcers Mal Campbell and Len Hathaway and produced postgame programming, including the Coach George Allen show and the Chris Hanburger locker room show.
+He also worked briefly under WMAL-TV sports director Steve Bassett before relocating to Norfolk.

-In 1975 Rader was hired by news director Tony Burton as the assignment editor at WVEC-TV, the ABC affiliate in Norfolk, Virginia.
-In 1976 he joined WAVY-TV, a Lin Media company now Nexstar Media Group as the weekend sportscaster and weekday news reporter for the NBC affiliate covering Virginia Beach.
+In 1975, Rader was hired by news director Tony Burton as assignment editor at WVEC-TV, the ABC affiliate in Norfolk, Virginia.
+In 1976, he joined WAVY-TV, then owned by LIN Media (now Nexstar Media Group), as a weekend sports anchor and weekday news reporter covering Virginia Beach.
 On January 1, 1979, he was named sports director and primary sports anchor.

-Rader, noted for his energetic style, changed the way local sports were presented in the market.
-He devoted extensive coverage to NASCAR becoming one of the first local sportscasters outside of Florida to annually spend a week covering the season-opening Daytona 500.
-He was the first sportscaster from the Hampton Roads market to cover Washington Redskins games on a regular basis, both home and away.
-During his coverage of Super Bowl XVII in 1983, he broadcast the first live newscast in Hampton Roads television history from Costa Mesa, California.
-He continues to anchor the daily sports segments weeknights on WAVY-TV and is the host of the Fox 43 Sportswrap every night on Fox 43.
-He is also the host of the weekly Old Dominion University Football Show with Coach Ricky Rahne, The Washington Huddle WFT Show shown in the Hampton Roads, Richmond, Roanoke, Washington, D.C., and Hagerstown, Maryland, markets, and the high school football show Friday Night Flights.
+Known for his energetic presentation style, Rader significantly expanded local sports coverage in the Hampton Roads market.
+He devoted extensive attention to NASCAR and became one of the first local sportscasters outside Florida to cover the season-opening Daytona 500 annually.
+He was also the first Hampton Roads sportscaster to regularly cover Washington Redskins games, both home and away.

+During coverage of Super Bowl XVII in 1983, Rader delivered the first live newscast in Hampton Roads television history from Costa Mesa, California.